MosakujiHokuto/koreader-sync-rs/README.md

 ### Password storage

 As of today it is well known that you should not store plain text of the password into your database.
-More specifically, password-based authentication should usually be down as follows:
+More specifically, password-based authentication should usually be done as follows:

 1. Client transport the password to server over some secured channel (e.g. TLS), so the password itself can not be eavesdropped en route.